[Racial Inequity in NIH Grant Award and Implications for DEI Hiring Initiatives] YouTube of a slide presentation

-Curent projects in the laboratory focus on the substituted cathinones (including 3,4-methylnedioxypyrovalerone; MDPV, mephedrone and methylone), 3,4-methylenedioxymethamphetamine (MDMA or "Ecstasy"), methamphetamine, cannabis and opioids.
+Curent projects in the laboratory focus on the substituted cathinones (including 3,4-methylnedioxypyrovalerone; MDPV, mephedrone and methylone), 3,4-methylenedioxymethamphetamine (MDMA or "Ecstasy"), methamphetamine, cannabis, nicotine and opioids.

 Compulsive Drug Use, Addiction and Dependence

-Addiction to several classes of psychoactive drugs, from opioids such as oxycodone and heroin, to cannabis, to psychomotor stimulant drugs such as methamphetamine and novel cathinone derivatives ("bath salts") interferes with numerous aspects of personal health, vocational performance, interpersonal relationships and financial well being.
-Behavioral consequences of drug abuse, and the illicit drug trade, also strain legal and emergency medical resources throughout the US.
-Current therapeutic approaches for addiction are less than completely effective and additional research is necessary to identify new avenues for medication development.
+Addiction to several classes of psychoactive drugs, from opioids such as oxycodone and heroin, to cannabis, to nicotine, to psychomotor stimulant drugs such as methamphetamine and novel cathinone derivatives ("bath salts") interferes with numerous aspects of personal health, vocational performance, interpersonal relationships and/or financial well being.
+Behavioral consequences of substance use disorders, and the illicit drug trade, also strain legal and emergency medical resources throughout the US.
+Current therapeutic approaches for addiction are less than completely effective and additional research is necessary to identify new avenues for preventing and ameliorating the consequences of drug use.

 Research in the Taffe Laboratory [ PubMed ] focuses on the effects of recreational or abused drugs on the brain and the resulting changes in behavior.
-We have a current interest in the compulsive use of drugs with a focus on factors involved in the transition from casual to repetitive drug use, as well as on novel therapeutic approaches using the immune system.
-Additional studies focus on the acute and lasting impact of recreational drug exposure on behavior and physiology.
+We have a current interest in the compulsive use of drugs with a focus on factors involved in the transition from casual to repetitive drug use.
+Additional studies focus on the acute and lasting impact of recreational drug exposure on behavior and physiology, including the lasting consequences of drug exposure during the adolescent interval.

 Neuropharmacology of Drug Addiction